-New research is showing us that for a lot of people, depression and bipolar disorder are linked with changes or disruption in circadian genes.
-This article will dig into those connections and give examples of just some of the many genetic variants in circadian genes that influence the risk of depression or bipolar disorder.
+This article examines those connections and gives examples of just some of the many genetic variants in circadian genes that influence the risk of depression or bipolar disorder.
 It wraps up with specific solutions that may help if circadian rhythm disruption is at the root of your mood disorder.

 First, a couple of quick facts to set the stage:

-- Major depressive disorder is defined as depression lasting more than a couple of weeks that affects a persons ability to function normally (e.g. loss of concentration, thoughts of death, problems sleeping).
+- A major depressive disorder is defined as depression lasting more than a couple of weeks, affecting a person’s ability to function normally (e.g., loss of concentration, thoughts of death, problems sleeping).
 This affects about 16.2 million adults in the US (2016 data).[ref]

 - Bipolar disorder affects 1-3% of the US population.[ref]
 This mood disorder involves episodes of manic highs and periods of depressive lows.